herbglitchYT/archeus_videos/0000_vector/Script.md

 Like with ARC_Errno and ARC_Bool, if you are watching when this video releases, I will not have gone over setting up cmake for a library.
 So for this I'd recommend either making a normal `CMakeLists.txt` which I have a video on and is linked in the description, or using the `CMakeLists.txt` provided in the boilerplate.
 If the cmake library video has come out, and you have seen it, I would recommend using that `CMakeLists.txt` and adding this to the library

 # Make
 If you don't like cmake, I have also included a "simple" boilerplate.
-Though if you use the simple boilerplate, do not include from "arc/std/", I'll let you know the changes when we get there.
+Though if you use the simple boilerplate, do not include from "arc/std/" you should be able to include the headers directly as they are in the same folder, and for tests use "../src/" like the header that is already in the boilerplate.

 # Write the header boilerplate
 Headers to me are the best place for documentation.
 I try to document code as much as possible, though because this process takes a long time I'll speed up the footage of me writing the documentation when we get to it.